There is an awful lot of misinformation about Coronavirus. Also medical advice changes as we learn more about how the virus works.

 Self-employed or not eligible for Statutory Sick Pay?

-What is a Furloughed worker?
+What was a Furloughed worker?

 If your employer agrees; you might be able to stay on the payroll if they’re unable to operate or have no work for you to do because of coronavirus (COVID-19).
 Called ‘on furlough’.